Lukas Rossi: Media

 Lukas performed live at the 2006 Gemini awards, appeared on and won the CBS television series Rock Star: Supernova, as well as appearing on The Ellen DeGeneres Show, Live with Regis and Kelly, Jimmy Kimmel Live!, Entertainment Tonight, The Howard Stern Show, and ET Canada.
 In 2010, Lukas began providing fashion commentary for In Touch weekly entertainment magazine.

 Personal life

-Rossi and his wife, Kendra Jade Rossi, were introduced by mutual friends Tommy Lee and Dave Navarro in 2006.
-They were married in May 2007.
-In 2010, Lukas and Kendra moved from LA to Nashville.
+Rossi and Kendra Jade Rossi, were married in May 2007.
+In 2021 Lukas and Kendra Jade Rossi divorced.

-In a 2015 interview with ET Canada, Rossi announced that he and his wife had adopted a boy named Bryden.
+In a 2015 interview with ET Canada, Rossi announced that he and Kendra had adopted a boy named Bryden.

+Lukas Rossi and Ronni Rossi were married in March 2024.